wp-plugins/simple-share-buttons-adder/readme.txt

 9. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder.

 == Changelog ==

+= 2.7 =
+* Author bio moved with new ways to show your support!
+* Slightly improved admin panel, resizing of fields.

 = 2.6 =
 * Tumblr button added!